This episode’s guest is Jennifer Lee. Jennifer is the founder of Artizen Coaching and the award-winning author of The Right-Brain Business Plan.

 Tune in to listen to my conversation “Red Hot & Holy” with the ‘Red’volutionary: Sera Beak.

 This episode’s guest is Kathrin O’Sullivan.
 Kathrin is the Head of Cross-Functional Leadership Development at Google.
 She leads a team of people who help Googlers exercise leadership to transform themselves, Google, and the world.

 In her career, she has enjoyed working in different leadership positions across HR, Sales, Operations, and Business Development.
 She strives to facilitate an environment to help people become more self aware and clear about their values and goals, and to design strategies and practices that lead to self-excellence.
 Kathrin was a featured presenter at the 2013 Emerging Women Live Conference in Boulder, CO.

-In this episode of Grace and Fire Podcast, Kathrin and I spoke about:
+In this episode of Grace and Fire Podcast, Kathrin and I speak about:

 - How she is able to help “Googlers” transform themselves into leaders.

 - What kind of practices they use at Google to foster development.